-A team of qualified e-learning experts with experience in development and management of elearning solutions…Web2learn co-founders
+A team of experts qualified in the development and management of digital solutions for open and social learningWeb2learn co-founders

 Katerina Zourou, Ph.D, is a recognized researcher in the area of digital (language) education, having produced a research book, journal special issues, and several peer reviewed papers (full list).
 She is regularly invited to give invited talks or to participate to expert panels.

-Katerina is the Director of Web2Learn and gives lectures at master level at University of Grenoble Alpes (France) and the Hellenic Open University (Greece).
+Katerina is the Director of Web2Learn and gives lectures at masters level (University of Grenoble Alpes, France, and Hellenic Open University, Greece).